Background image credit: White bear studio - Adobe Stock

 How hues are affected by Shades

-These basic points will help you understand and give you additional control over what you are editing in Photoshop.
-To begin with when trying out the Hue and Saturation Adjustment tool!
+These basic points will help you better understand and therefore give you additional control over exactly what you are editing in Photoshop.
+To begin, we will explore the Hue and Saturation Adjustment tool!

 Timeout #1

-Smart color choices may have a direct influence on the way your users perceive and react to your message or call to response.
-It’s not all about aesthetics or being “louder”on a store shelf, there are mental and emotional triggers that you can observe.
+Smart color choices have a direct influence on the way your users perceive and react to your message or call to response.
+Color choice is not all about aesthetics or being “louder”on a store shelf, there are also mental and emotional triggers color and saturation influence.

 Let’s jump right to it!

 Remember mockups and variations?
 Let’s say we are working for an online shoe store and updating their product catalog.
 They have a running shoe model that comes in twelve colors but they’ve only sent us one image of the green ones.
-Where will we get the other eleven?
+Where will we get the other eleven colors?

 We start with the image, lovely running shoes with a green highlight (that probably shines in the dark, I don’t know).
-The highlight comes in twelve different colors and we want to change it in a quick and easy way - let’s go for two of them, if you can try the whole lot, that will be great!
+The highlight comes in twelve different colors and we want to change it in a quick and easy way - let’s go for two of them, if you can try the whole lot, go for it!

 Brand’s color palette for their running shoes.
 We’ll try the pink and blue swatches on the left as an example.